Mexico's former defense minister detained by US authorities at Los Angeles airport, official says

 Ebrard said he was informed of the detention by US Ambassador to Mexico, Christopher Landau.

-Charges against Cienfugos Zepeda have not been announced, and US authorities have not yet confirmed his detention.
+Charges against Cienfuegos Zepeda have not been announced, and US authorities have not yet confirmed his detention.

 CNN spoke to a US Drug Enforcement Administration spokeswoman, who said they could not confirm or deny the detention.

-Ebrard added that the Mexican Consulate in Los Angeles would inform him of the charges in the next few hours and provide consular assistance to Cienfugos Zepeda.
+Ebrard added that the Mexican Consulate in Los Angeles would inform him of the charges in the next few hours and provide consular assistance to Cienfuegos Zepeda.

-Cienfugos Zepeda served as Mexico's defense minister from 2012 to 2018, under President Enrique Peña Nieto.
+Cienfuegos Zepeda served as Mexico's defense minister from 2012 to 2018, under President Enrique Peña Nieto.

-Note: CORRECTION: An earlier version of this story misspelled the name of the former defense minister General Salvador Cienfuegos Zepeda.